Michigan lands Big Ten’s top class for first time since 2007

 Penn State went all the way to Germany to bring in defensive tackle Joseph Darkwa.
 The 6-5, 270-pounder, whose mother moved from Ghana about 30 years ago, comes from the Dusseldorf Panthers’ U-19 team in the German Football League.
 He also had offers from UCLA, Georgia Tech and Colorado, among other schools.

-Ohio State, which must replace four of its five starting offensive linemen, beat out Southern California for four-star guard Enokk Vimahi of Kahuku, Hawaii.
-The signing cushioned the blow of the Buckeyes losing four-star offensive lineman Doug Nester of Huntington, West Virginia, who flipped to Virginia Tech.
+Ohio State, which must replace four of its five starting offensive linemen, beat out Southern California for four-star guard Enokk Vimahi of Kahuku, Hawaii, and three-star tackle Dawand Jones of Indianapolis.
+The signings cushioned the blow of the Buckeyes losing four-star offensive lineman Doug Nester of Huntington, West Virginia, who flipped to Virginia Tech.

-Vimahi completed a strong class of offensive linemen.
+Vimahi and Jones completed a strong class of offensive linemen.
 The Buckeyes in December signed five-star center Harry Miller of Buford, Georgia, and four-star tackle Ryan Jacoby of Mentor, Ohio.

 “O-line was an area of concern for us,” Day said.
 “We had to go out there and kind of uncover all the stones.
 Flying out to Hawaii, staying for three hours, getting on a redeye back to Columbus was part of that plan.
 We wouldn’t just go over to Hawaii if it wasn’t a good fit.
 It was.”